axelvag/Engie_scraping/README.md

 pip install beautifulsoup4
 git clone https://github.com/axelvag/Scraping.git
 cd Scraping
-// then choose your file you want to lauch with "cd ...."
+// then choose your file you want to launch with "cd ...."
 ```

 ### Linux